mdelete/node-tesseract-native/README.md

         // do something
     });

-The first supported parameter is *timeout*, which is the limit in milliseconds tesseract should try to detect text in the picture, the second is *lang* which can be any three-character code for a language you have installed in tesseract.
+The first supported parameter is *timeout*, which is the limit in milliseconds tesseract should try to detect text in the picture, the second is *lang* which can be any three-character code for a language you have installed in tesseract (have a ???.tessdata file).